octo-technology/OpenTezos/docs/michelson/smart_contracts.md

 ## Stack-based language

-Generally a _stack_ data structure is a linear collection of elements where elements can be added or removed with `PUSH` and `POP` instructions.
+Generally a _stack_ data structure is a linear collection of elements where elements can be added or removed with `PUSH` and `DROP` instructions.
 In the Michelson language, elements can be pushed to the top of the pile or removed from the top of the pile.
 This kind of stack is called LIFO (Last In First Out).

 ![](../../static/img/michelson/michelson_stack_basics.svg)
 <small className="figure">FIGURE 2: Illustration of a stack</small>